+Section President's Authorization

-Section Human Resources = President's Authorization Approved by Dr. Pamela Transue January 29; 200 04 of galactic section (in the control of the control President's Signature Date
+Human Resources = Approved by Dr. Pamela Transue January 29, 2004

+President's Signature Date

 PURPOSE

 The purpose of this policy is to ensure a drug free, healthful, safe and secure environment and to comply with state and federal laws concerning controlled substances.